hashicorp/terraform-provider-azurerm/website/docs/r/mssql_managed_instance.html.markdown

 ~> **Note:** All arguments including the administrator login and password will be stored in the raw state as plain-text.
 [Read more about sensitive data in state](/docs/state/sensitive-data.html).

-~> **Note:** SQL Managed Instance needs permission to read Microsoft Entra ID when configuring the Microsoft Entra admin.
-[Read more about provision Microsoft Entra admin](https://learn.microsoft.com/en-us/azure/azure-sql/database/authentication-aad-configure?view=azuresql&tabs=azure-powershell#provision-azure-ad-admin-sql-managed-instance).
+~> **Note:** SQL Managed Instance needs permission to read Azure Active Directory when configuring the AAD administrator.
+[Read more about provisioning AAD administrators](https://learn.microsoft.com/en-us/azure/azure-sql/database/authentication-aad-configure?view=azuresql#provision-azure-ad-admin-sql-managed-instance).

 ## Example Usage